Skip to main content

 7. For Event Name, enter “Milestone”.**

-9. Tip: The Parameter Values use variables set up under Recommended General Setup.
-Use the lego plus icon next to the field to insert variables into fields.
+The parameter values use variables set up under the Recommended General Setup.
+Use the lego plus icon next to the field to insert variables.

-10. The Tag will fire with multiple Triggers, so set the Triggers to:
+9. The tag will fire with multiple triggers.
+Set the triggers to:

 • Element451 - Custom Event - formSubmitted